gear-foundation/academy/docs/02-basic/06-homework/assignment.md

 ## Project Structure

-We will create two crates: `pebbles-game` for the program and `pebbles-game-io` for data structures.
+It is necessary to make two crates: `pebbles-game` for the program and `pebbles-game-io` for data structures.

 The directory structure should be the following: